ICAcap/ytb-notebook-ts/PRODUCT_ASSESSMENT.md

 - **Not yet deployable to the public** — five concrete, cheap-to-fix blockers below (leftover dev route exposed, no `.env.example`, no rate limiting, dead feature surface, no README worth showing a stranger).
 - **As a portfolio piece**, the gap between "what this is" and "what gets you interviews" is mostly *presentation* (README, live demo, landing page), not more engineering.
 That's the highest-leverage work available right now.
 - Estimated effort to close every blocker below: **3–4 focused days**, no architecture changes required.
+- **(Superseded — see "Assessment Update" at the bottom.)** As of 2026-07-08, 2 of 5 blockers are closed and a real PDF-export feature has landed.
+Remaining gap to "launchable as a resume portfolio piece" is now README + rate limiting + deploy, roughly **1.5–2 days**.

 ---